EugeneLempert/Omura_2022/README.txt

 The Figure_S5B.R file has the same data source and thus the import step can be skipped if the Input_list and AA10 files already exist.

+Over time, I might clean up some of the code, but perhaps it is best left in its current state as a testiment to my progress.

 On 11.30.22, I will not be providing any of the raw data or the AA10 file without direct communication.
 I do not know the licensing agreements of the publisher as of this time, but I will update as I learn more.

 Feel free to contact me at genielamp16@gmail.com to comment, question, or criticize my work.